-- Tiger Serve Day a campus-wide event held once a semester to involve students in a community clean-up day. - America Reads/America Counts one-on-one tutoring/mentoring program in reading and math in partnership with Arkadelphia Public Schools. - ElderServe an outreach linking students with senior adults in the area.
-Journaling classes are also offered for senior adults interested in writing their memoirs. - Dating, Engagement, and Marriage Week a weeklong emphasis on developing healthy marriage and dating relationships for students. - COPE Community Outreach Program through English--an outreach program targeted to help international adults in the community to improve their English skills and give them access to a state of the art English-as-a-second-language laboratory. - DRT Disaster relief trips provide relief to areas affected by natural disaster through our student body. - Summer Camps faculty members provide educational opportunities for kids in the local community.
+- Tiger Serve Day a campus-wide event held once a semester to involve students in a community clean-up day. - America Reads/America Counts one-on-one tutoring/mentoring program in reading and math in partnership with Arkadelphia Public Schools. - ElderServe an outreach program linking students with senior adults in the area for companionship and support purposes. - Dating, Engagement, and Marriage Week a weeklong emphasis on developing healthy marriage and dating relationships for students. - COPE Community Outreach Program through English-an outreach program targeted to help international adults in the community to improve their English skills and give them access to a state of the art English-as-a-second-language laboratory. - DRT Disaster relief teams provide relief to areas affected by natural disaster through our student body. - Summer Camps faculty members provide educational opportunities for kids in the local community